 Since she never recorded commercial music, the fragments of Milka’s voice were preserved only on Mapleson cylinders during a performance in Metropolitan.

-From New York, she returns to Zagreb where, in 1923., becomes an honorary member of the Music Academy and teacher of solo singing.
-One of her students was Zinka Kunc who will also become a great opera singer.
+From New York, she returns to Zagreb where, in 1923, becomes an honorary member of the Music Academy and teacher of solo singing.
+One of her students was Zinka Kunc who would later also become a great opera singer.

-Just like her father, Milka died of pneumonia on May 18.
-1941. in Zagreb.
-Her last wish was that the funeral should be modest, without speaches, to be held before noon and that all the money reserved for wreaths and flowers should be donated for charity.
+Just like her father, Milka died of pneumonia on May 18th 1941 in Zagreb.
+Her last wish was that the funeral should be modest, without speaches, to be held before noon and that all the money reserved for wreaths and flowers should be donated to charity.
 Her love for her country in which she lived so little, she expressed in the desire that Croatian anthem “Our Beautiful” should be played over her open grave.

 In 24 years of professional career, Milka played 65 different roles and made over 1200 appearances, which means she has performed on average more than once a week.